badoo/techblog/_posts/2015-06-22-lets-build-freehand-drawing-in-ios-part-2.markdown

 private var lineStrokeCommand: ComposedCommand?
 {% endhighlight %}

-With these changes we have finished our undo implementation.
+With these changes we’ve finished our undo implementation.

 ## Conclusion

 We've added the ability to draw dots and undo.
-When implementing undo we refactored the code to make it easier to understand and maintain in the future.
+When implementing undo we refactored the code to make it easier to understand and maintain in future.

 Taking leverage of the command design pattern and some domain modelling we could easily implement undo as an operation that removes that last command and executes all accumulated commands in order on a blank canvas.

-In the next post we'll improve how the stroke looks like.
+In the next post we'll improve how the stroke looks.

 [post1]: {{site.url}}/blog/2015/06/15/lets-build-freehand-drawing-in-ios-part-1
 [part1]: https://github.com/badoo/FreehandDrawing-iOS/tree/part1